Mattman135/Library/README.md

 - Have a log in button where you can create an own account/library where you have all your books saved.
 This will probably make use of some kind of database (bear in mind while Im writing this I have yet no experience working with database's)
 - The right part of the header should be an image of a bookworm.
 How does it work with copyright in this case?
 Can I create my own images (svg, paint-programs etc)?
 Where does the line go If my image is to similar to somebody else's?
 - Make it work for smartphone
+- Include a search engine that searches for books or for example recept.
+For example if you write bacon all the recept with bacon included will pop up.
+If you write james bond, james bond books till apppear.